 I am a PhD student in the Computer Science Department at Stanford University studying theoretical computer science.
 My advisor is Prof. Amin Saberi in the Management Science and Engineering Department.

-Please find my resume HERE.
+Please find my CV HERE.

 Email: tonyekim [at] stanford (dot) edu

 - Ph.D.
 Candidate, Computer Science, Stanford University, 2012 - Present.

 - M.Eng., Electrical Engineering and Computer Science, MIT, 2010.

 - B.S., Electrical Engineering and Computer Science, MIT, 2009.